spencerkingman/spenking-music/_posts/2000-01-04-desolate-boundary.markdown

 thirsty for a form divine
 I found a formula for your headline

-but how can I make words so apposite,
+but how can I make words?
+They're so opposite
-flailing like a hair of snakes,
+flailing like a hair of snakes
 all hot to harbor you in some raw space?